The Relationship Between Mathematics & Physics

 Understanding the relationship can eliminate much confusion.

 In mathematics you are free to construct anything you like as long as it's consistent.
-So for example, in mathematics n-dimensional spaces really do exist.
+So for example, in mathematics n-dimensional spaces really exist.
 They are well defined mathematical objects.

 Physics uses mathematical objects to model reality - with varying levels of success.
 The fact that physics may use a mathematical object to model reality does not mean that object now exists outside of mathematics.
 It doesn't.
 It simply means the object is useful in modeling reality.